Electroplating on Zinc or Zinc Die-Cast

 Options:

-- Nickel (matte, semi-matte, or bright) for corrosion protection and hardness.
+- Nickel for corrosion protection and hardness.

 Rinsing / Post-Treatment